fierenthefizz/fierenthefizz.github.io/README.md

     -Add more pages as I go.

 3) Work on styling: Negative has been added to the temporal html, which I use for tests like this, it'll be surely added next update to the main html.
+Now I'm thinking I'll create a negative square around the text so it looks both better and maybe a lil better for the eye.

 4) ETC.: This is for smaller stuff like adding more images, adding other projects, etc.